Section of SP leaders oppose party colleague Swami Prasad Maurya's Ramcharitmanas remarks, will take up matter with Akhilesh | Politics

 The ruling BJP in the state has demanded that he apologise and take back his statement.
 On Monday, while one of its leaders sent a copy of the Ramcharitmanas, a popular version of the Ramayana penned by poet Tulsidas, to Samajwadi Party (SP) president Yadav, another demanded a police case be registered against Maurya.

 The SP's chief whip in the legislative assembly, Manoj Pandey, said the Ramcharitmanas is a ''granth'' (sacred text) that is not only read and followed by people in India but also abroad.
-Maurya could not be reached for comments on the latest developments.
-A member of the legislative council, Maurya had said that ''there are certain lines (in the Ramcharitmanas) in which names of castes such as 'teli' and 'kumhaar' are mentioned'' and because of these ''the feelings of lakhs of people hailing from these castes have been hurt''.
+Maurya, a member of the legislative council, had said that ''there are certain lines (in the Ramcharitmanas) in which names of castes such as 'teli' and 'kumhaar' are mentioned'' and because of these ''the feelings of lakhs of people hailing from these castes have been hurt''.

 SP sources said Maurya's remarks have not gone down well with many party leaders and they feel such statements could create obstacles for a SP win in the 2024 Lok Sabha elections. ''We are not going to share anything with the media at the moment.
 Our leader (the SP president) will take an appropriate decision and such statements should be dealt with strictly,'' a party MLA, who did not want to be named, said.
 On Maurya's remarks, SP MLA Ravidas Mehrotra said his statement is not the party's line and it may be his personal opinion. ''Everyone should shun such statements.
 It might be his personal statement but not the part line,'' Mehrotra said.
 Terming Maurya's remarks as ''indecent'', BJP leader from Ayodhya Rajneesh Singh said he has sent a copy of the Ramcharitmanas by post to Yadav.